oconnor-ryan/E2E2/README.md

     - Uses Signal Protocol
     - Asyncronous Messaging
   - Can link up to 4 devices (including phones) using primary phone temporarily
+  - Message History does sync message history, but requires your phone to have the Whatsapp app open and is slow on web client.
+Primary phone has the greatest priority
   - Has Web Client
+* Wire
+ - Uses Proteus protocol, an implementation of Signal protocol
+ - Allows up to 8 devices to be linked, but does not sync conversation history between devices since each device generates its own keypair
+ - 1 temporary device can be used to login on a public computer to view and send new messages.
+This device deletes all messages locally on logout and has limited permissions.

 * Discord
   - users can talk in private chats or on public "servers"
   - Centralized Server